Parking Charge Notice Ignore? What’s the Law

 Plus, you’d have lost the right to pay the discounted fine.

-What happens when you ignore private parking fines?
+What happens when you ignore them?

 Ignoring a private parking ticket could result in the fine increasing, and the parking company might ask a judge to issue a County Court Judgment (CCJ) against you, which forces you to pay.